 Start with a foundation for good financial habits

-A high yield savings account can set a foundation for showing your children the value of smart saving and making wise financial decisions, but that is only the beginning of the conversation.
+A high yield savings account for kids can set a foundation for showing your children the value of smart saving and making wise financial decisions, but that is only the beginning of the conversation.
 How will they learn without money?
 How can you teach more about how to manage income and when to contribute to savings?
 What are some ways to teach your young ones about more complex financial issues like compound interest?
 Talking about money and relating difficult concepts will help your child understand money at a high level, but it’s difficult to relay those learnings to the real world.
 This includes topics like how money grows, and how spending money can prolong larger savings goals.

 If you have the means, you might consider an allowance for your child: